 Slow Start Up And Shut Down

 Another reason you might consider replacing your CPU is when your computer is taking longer than it used to boot up from sleep or shut down.
 This can be frustrating for both work and play.
 One of the biggest causes of slow start-up times is a faulty CPU.
-Swapping to a better chip can massively boost start-up times and load times in general.
+Upgrading to a better chip if possible can massively boost start-up times and load times in general.

 CPU Failed Already